Ironikus/wp-webhooks/readme.txt

 = Features =

+* Create, Delete, Search and Retrieve users via external webhooks on your website
-* Create/Delete users and posts via external webhooks on your website (Custom post types supported)
+* Create, Delete, Search and Retrieve posts via external webhooks on your website (Custom post types supported)
 * Send data on login, register, update, new post, update post and more
 * Send data on custom WordPress hook calls
 * Add multiple Webhooks for each trigger and also for the actions